 - The Carers Trust. – This charity has local carer centres across Scotland and the UK.
 Carers of all ages and those who care for people with physical, mental health issues or addictions are welcome.
 They can help you to apply for benefits, help with needs assessment or carer’s assessment forms.
 They have local knowledge of services and how to access them.
 Advice on work while caring and carer’s rights.
 Rather than speaking on a telephone they can arrange for someone to come to see you or you can go to see them to discuss in confidence any carer issue.
 They also offer practical help including carer training.
 You will be able to meet other carers like yourself who can give you support because they understand exactly what it really means to be a carer.
-See website or Glasgow Office The Carers Trust, Charles Oakley House, 125 West Regent Street, Glasgow G2 2SD, Tel: (0141) 221 5066.
+See website or call 0300 123 2008.
+Glasgow Office The Carers Trust, Charles Oakley House, 125 West Regent Street, Glasgow G2 2SD, Tel: (0141) 221 5066.

 Find your local carer centre.